-In this SEA Environmental Report, which is placed on public display alongside the Draft Plan, the likely environmental effects of the Draft Plan and the alternatives are predicted and their significance evaluated.
-The Environmental Report provides the Department, stakeholders and the public with a clear understanding of the likely environmental consequences of the Draft Plan.
+In this SEA Environmental Report, an earlier version of which was placed on public display alongside the Draft Plan, the likelv environmental effects of the Plan and the predicted alternatives are and their significance evaluated.
+The Environmental Report provides the Department, stakeholders and the public with a clear understanding of the likely environmental consequences of the Plan.

-Mitigation measures to prevent or reduce significant adverse effects posed by the Draft Plan are identified in Section 9 - these have been integrated into the Draft Plan.
+Mitigation measures to prevent or reduce significant adverse effects posed by the Plan are identified in Section 9 - these have been integrated into the Plan.

-The Environmental Report will be updated in order to take account of recommendations contained in submissions and in order to take account of changes which are made to the original Draft Plan that is being placed on public display.
+The Environmental Report has been updated in order to take account of recommendations contained in submissions and in order to take account of changes that were made to the original Plan that was placed on public display.

-The Environmental Report is required to contain the information specified in Schedule 2 of the European Communities (Environmental Assessment of Certain Plans and Programmes) Regulations 2004 (SI No. 435 of 2004), as amended.
+The Environmental Report contains the information specified in Schedule 2 of the European Communities (Environmental Assessment of Certain Plans and Programmes) Regulations 2004 (SI No. 435 of 2004), as amended.

-No significant difficulties have been encountered during the undertaking of the assessment to date.
+No significant difficulties have been encountered during the undertaking of the assessment.